-\1 Personnel expenses
+1 Personnel expenses

-The higher personnel expenses compared with the third quarter in the previous fiscal year can be mainly attributed to increases in bonuses.
-At the end of the quarter, the total number of employees of the Group amounted to 4,733, down 186 employees, or 3.8%, from the same quarter in the previous fiscal year.
-The transfer of part of the business of VIPS Corporation, which resulted in the loss of 339 employees, was primarily responsible for this decline.
+The higher personnel expenses compared with the first quarter in the previous fiscal year was mainly attributed to increases in bonus and overtime payments.
+At the end of the quarter, the total number of employees of the Group amounted to 4,981, up 36 employees, or 0.7%, from the same quarter in the previous fiscal year.